 I am looking to restore my 1992 Toyota 4x4 pick-up truck.
 It was a gift from my mother a few months before she passed away from cancer.
 The truck was purchased a few minutes before she passed away, July 25, 1998.
-I have...
+I have owned it for 20 years and consider it a family heirloom that is now...
 Read More

 I am looking to restore my 1992 Toyota 4x4 pick-up truck.